How to Move Plants Interstate Australia: A Full Guide

 If some plants can't travel with you

-For plants that can't be cleared, but have sentimental value, take cuttings of that plant instead.
 For most common houseplants, a cutting wrapped in damp paper towel in a sealed bag (without soil) can travel with you in your vehicle or as carry-on luggage.
 Cuttings without soil are treated differently under most state rules, so check your destination's requirements first.

 For everything else, give to neighbours, a local plant swap group, or a nursery.